karencfisher/tic-tac-toe-plus/README.md

 win to a tie.)
 But maybe friendly AI will let us win now and then, or cheat like a person may if they think they can get away with it? ;)

-To play, just clone repository and run on CLI:
+To play, just clone this repository, change to the local directory, and run:

 ```
 python tttplus.py